EthanFalcao/Defi_Options_Implied_Volatility/README.md

 ### Project Overview

 This repository contains an interactive Streamlit web application that calculates and visualizes implied volatility surfaces for cryptocurrency options.
 The application uses real-time on-chain data from Deribit for over 700 options and applies a Black-Scholes-based model to compute implied volatility with the Newton-Raphson method, leveraging Vega for iterative convergence.
-Users can adjust three parameters and view the implied volatility surface through a 3D Plotly plot.
+Users can adjust three parameters and view the implied volatility surface through a 3D Plotly plot, then connects to the GBT-4o-Mini model via API to analyze and generate optimal trading strategies based on real-time volatility trends.

 <div align="center">